nhagemann/anycontent-cmdl-docs/formelement/range.md

 ##Storage

-Numbers are stored with '.' as decimal.
+Numbers are stored with '.' as decimal, if required.

 E.g.: "42.42"